Last Updated on June 7, 2023

 There are more than 17 macaws species.
 Each has its unique features.
 Some of the most popular macaws include the Blue and Gold macaw, Scarlet macaw, Hyacinth macaw, Military macaw, and Green-winged macaw.

 The Blue and Gold macaw is famous for its bright blue and yellow feathers.
-At the samw time the Scarlet macaw has brilliant bright red and yellow plumage.
+At the same time, the Scarlet macaw has brilliant bright red and yellow plumage.
 The Hyacinth macaw is the largest of all macaw specie.
-The hyacinth macaws has striking blue coloration.
+The hyacinth macaws have striking blue coloration.

 The Military macaw has green plumage with a distinctive red forehead, while the Green-winged macaw has red and green plumage with blue and yellow feathers on their wings.